- Jobber Blueprint /

 Now that you know how to calculate pricing for auto detailing services, here are some tips to keep in mind along the way.

-1. Don’t commit to pricing before seeing the car
+1. Don’t commit to pricing before seeing a car

 Be prepared to increase your pricing based on the condition of the car.
-After all, a car with stains on the upholstery will be much harder and more time-consuming to detail.
+After all, a car with stains on the upholstery will be much harder and more time-consuming to detail than a car that’s been maintained well by the owner.

 Here are a few other factors that may affect your pricing:

-Whether you’re quoting a customer directly, or posting pricing on your website, add “starting from” beside your prices to give you the flexibility to adjust your pricing as necessary.
+Whether you’re quoting a customer directly or posting prices on your website and social media pages, add “starting from” beside your prices.
+This gives you the flexibility to adjust your pricing as necessary.
+Be honest, and inform your customer right away if you expect a job to take longer or require more work.

 2. Know your competition